 Use the saved Wireshark capture to answer the following questions:

-How often does the TCP client try to establish a connection?
-How much time elapses between repeated attempts to open a connection?
+How often does the TCP client try to establish a connection(a lot more that 6 times)?
+How much time elapses between repeated attempts to open a connection(it’s exponential delay like 2 sec, 4 sec, 8 sec, 16 seconds, 32 seconds & finally 64 seconds)?

 Does the TCP client terminate (using FIN bit flag) or reset (using RST bit flag) the connection, when it gives up with trying to establish a connection?
+NO, it gives up after fixed number of attempts = 6.

 Why does this experiment require you to set a static neigh cache entry?
+Without that PC1 ARPs for 10.0.1.100 first and doesn’t start nc when ARP fails.

 Exercise 2-d.
 TCP and Transmitting to a host with a non-existing port